Bridgmanganj: History

-Brijmanganj is a town in Uttar Pradesh, India, situated at the point of western Maharajganj district and the border of Siddharthnagar district.
+Temple of Goddess (Lehda): Located near Brijmanganj, the Temple of Goddess (Lehda) is a significant pilgrimage site with legends about its divine protection.

 Bridgmanganj was accorded the status of Town Area Nagar Panchayat in 2020.
 A well-known local attraction is the Lehra Devi temple, which is 5 km away from the town.

 Bridgmanganj is connected to the rail link to the Gorakhpur, Gonda, Lucknow, etc. stations.